Two-point functions of random-length random walk on high-dimensional boxes: The SAW and Ising model

-\subsubsection{Numerical details}
+For later reference, we shall denote by $F$ the law of the standardised version of $|X|$, i.e. for $x\in\RR$

-Our simulations of the critical Ising model were performed at the estimated location of the infinite-volume critical point $z_{\text{c,Ising,5d}} = 0.113~424~8(5)$~\cite{LundowMarkstrom2014} where $z:=\tanh(1/T)$ and $T$ is the Ising temperature.
-The critical SAW model was simulated at the estimated location of the infinite-volume critical point $z_{\text{c,SAW,5d}} = 0.113~140~84(1)$~\cite{HuChenDeng2017}.
-We also simulated the FSS behaviour at pseudocritical points $z_L = z_c - aL^{-\lambda}$ for various $a,\lambda >0$.
-The simulations for the RLLERW were performed by sampling from various walk length distributions, such as the geometric, half-normal and exponential distribution with mean $L^\mu$, and consistent behaviour of the two-point functions are observed from these distributions.
-The data shown in this paper use the half-normal distribution.
-The values of $\mu$ are specified in Secs.~\ref{sec:uni_critical_pbc} and~\ref{sec:uni_pseudo_critical_pbc}.
+\subsection{Numerical details}

-For the Ising model, we simulated linear system sizes up to $L=71$.
-For SAW, we simulated linear system sizes up to $L=221$.
-Finally, we simulated linear system sizes up to $L=161$ for the RLLERW.
-A detailed analysis of integrated autcorrelations time is presented in~\cite{DengGaroniSokal2007} for the worm algorithm and in~\cite{HuChenDeng2017} for the irreversible B-S algorithm.
-Our fitting methodology and corresponding error estimation follow standard procedures, see for instance~\cite{Young2015,Sokal1996}.
-To estimate the exponent value for a generic observable $Y$ we performed least-squares fits to the ansatz $Y = a_Y L^{b_Y} + c_Y$.
+Our simulations of the SAW and Ising model were performed on 5-dimensional tori, at pseudocritical points $z_L = \zc(1- L^{-\lambda})$ for various $\lambda >0$, where $\zc$ denotes the estimated location of the infinite-volume critical point.
+In the Ising case we used the estimate $\zc = 0.113~424~8(5)$~\cite{LundowMarkstrom2014}, while in the SAW case we used $z_{\mathrm{c}}=0.113~140~84(1)$~\cite{HuChenDeng2017}.
+A detailed analysis of integrated autocorrelation time is presented in~\cite{DengGaroniSokal2007} for the worm algorithm and in~\cite{HuChenDeng2017} for the lifted Berretti-Sokal algorithm.
+Our fitting methodology and corresponding error estimation follow standard procedures, see for instance~\cite{Young2015,Sokal1997}.